-Like many teacher movies, Gruwell is strongly opposed by other teachers, but she just becomes more determined to provide a good program.
-We cheer her and her students as they learn to become readers, writers and find themselves in the process.
-This is a very powerful, well produced movie, with excellent acting and filmwork.
+As in many movies in this genre, Gruwell is strongly opposed by other teachers, but she just becomes more determined to provide a good program.
+We cheer her and her students as they learn to become readers and writers and find themselves in the process.
+This is a very powerful, well-produced movie, with excellent acting and film work.
 Teenagers appreciate it, too.

-Real Life Factor: Based on a true story, Erin Gruwell has now moved on to form a foundation called the Freedom Writers, which helps educators and students, to use writing to change their lives.
-She has also published several books on the same subjects.
-The students in the movie were all based on real life students in Gruwell's class.
+Real Life Factor: Based on a true story, Erin Gruwell has now moved on to form a foundation called the Freedom Writers, which helps educators and students use writing to change their lives.
+She has also published several books on the same subject.
+The students in the movie were all based on real-life students in Gruwell's class.

 Production Year: 2009

 To anyone that has not seen this movie, I recommend that you do.
-If you have kids, though, make sure they are either at a sleepover, or fast asleep in a far room, because Precious is full of disturbing scenes and vulgar language.
-Gabourey Sibibe stars as Claireece Precious Jones, a big girl who believes she is dumb and worthless, because she is told that everyday by a violent, abusive mother.
+If you have kids, though, keep in mind that Precious is full of disturbing scenes and vulgar language.

 Precious finds her hope and redemption through the power of education.
-Almost completely illiterate at the start, she starts going to school at an alternative program called, "Each One Teach One," and begins to learn.
-The teacher, Ms. Rain, played by Paula Patton, teaches quietly and consistently, and the group of young women, begin to wake up their minds and hearts.
+Almost completely illiterate at the start, she starts going to school at an alternative program called "Each One Teach One."
+The teacher, Ms. Rain (played by Paula Patton) teaches quietly and consistently, and the group of young women begin to wake up their minds and hearts.
 Through the power of reading and writing, the girls find healing and growth.

-This is a powerful movie. in which the teacher plays a supporting role to the protagonist, who is the student.
-Clarece Precious. is an unlikely heroine: she moves through life like a shadow, just trying not to get hit or yelled at.
-She has been abused in every imaginable way, and is at first too traumatized to learn, or retain anything
+This is a powerful movie in which the teacher plays a supporting role to the protagonist, the student.
+Precious is an unlikely heroine: she moves through life like a shadow, just trying not to get hit or yelled at.
+She has been abused in every imaginable way and is at first too traumatized to learn or retain anything

 But from all of this, she rises up.
-In the safe environment of the classroom, and the under the nurturing wings of the teacher and classmates, she becomes a person, and in that is her triumph.
+In the safe environment of the classroom under the nurturing wings of the teacher and classmates, she transforms her experience, and this is her triumph.
 This is a different kind of teacher movie, but it fits the category nonetheless.
-Powerful production, with absolutely authentic acting that puts you right at the scene.
+Powerful production, with absolutely authentic acting that puts you right in the scene.

-Real Life Factor: The film is adapted from the novel, Push, by author, Sapphire, and is not based on a real life story.
-However, it is very realistic, using street slang and refusing to "clean up" the horror of abuse.
+Real Life Factor: The film is adapted from the novel Push by Sapphire and is not based on a real story.
+However, it is very realistic, employing authentic-sounding dialogue and refusing to "clean up" the horror of abuse.

 4. Good Will Hunting